europace/kex-angebote-api/README.md

 * Please provide the correct value for the vertriebskanal.
 That is important in order to deliver e.g. the correct documents for **B2B** and **B2B2C** and to generate appropriate and valuable reporting.
 * To empower API users with insightful predictions and enhance API capabilities, a feasibility prediction score was added.
 Based on a prediction model, this score is a **beta feature** that aims at predicting the likelihood for a Vorgang to secure reliable machbare Angebote.
-The score is a decimal number between 0 and 1.
+The score is in percent.
 The higher the score value, the more likely the Vorgang will lead to machbare Angebote.
 In case of an error while calculating the feasibility score, the Angebot will be returned with an empty score field.

 #### Request